-A current student at Yale University pursuing a joint B.A./M.A. in Political Science and an intensive B.A. in Classics (Ancient Greek and Latin).
-Chosen as the 2019 Truman Scholar and 2020 Rhodes Scholar for her past and future commitments to public service.
-Advocates for evidence-based policy and community-centric solutions and aspires to be an academic practitioner in issues surrounding gender and displacement.
-A student of history.
+MPhil candidate at the University of Oxford, with expected graduation in 2022.
+Yale University graduate (Class of 2020) with a joint B.A./M.A. in Political Science and an intensive B.A. in Classics (Ancient Greek and Latin).
+Chosen as the 2019 Truman Scholar and 2020 Rhodes Scholar for commitments to public service and research.
+Advocates for evidence-based policy and community-centric solutions and aspires to be an academic practitioner in issues surrounding gender, sexuality, and migration.

 - Published with the United Nations Economic and Social Commission for Asia and the Pacific (UN ESCAP).

 - One of five nominated to Yale’s B.A./M.A. program for Political Science in the Class of 2020.

 - Granted the John C. Schroeder award from Branford College (Yale University), which is for “students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.'”

 - Awarded the Truman Scholarship for graduate studies related to a future career in public service.